Jackie and Molly Johannes are, from the outside, a supportive mother and daughter team.

-Summer is finally here, and although it may feel different, there is still so much to do outside!
-Here are some friendly reminders of how to keep your Pod and PDM (Personal Diabetes Manager) running smoothly so you can enjoy yourself outdoors all summer long!
+Summer has finally arrived!
+Here are a few friendly reminders of how to keep your Pod and Omnipod® 5 Controller or Omnipod DASH® Personal Diabetes Manager (PDM) running smoothly so you can enjoy yourself outdoors all summer long!

 I love summer - Warm temps and longer days mean more time outdoors doing some of my absolutely favorite things.

 For those of us who use insulin pumps, we need insulin delivery to be seamless.
 Interrupted delivery can mean a major change in blood sugar, and it often happens at times when we are not prepared.